forkcms/forkcms/CONTRIBUTING.md

 ### Creating your own Fork

-To start working on a pull request, you first need to create your own  version of our repository, which is called a "Fork" in github.
+To start working on a pull request, you first need to create your own  version of our repository, which is called a "fork" in GitHub.
 You can do this by pushing the "Fork" button on the right top of the repository page.

 ### Getting a local Fork instance

-After creating your own *Fork* of Fork CMS, you should fetch the code to your computer.
+After creating your own *fork* of Fork CMS, you should fetch the code to your computer.
 You can do this using these commands:

 ```bash
 # Go to the directory where you want to store Fork, for example ~/Sites/forkcms